-(As an aside, I don't use that word often.
-Often if someone says it to me, I channel one of my favorite anthropology professors.
-I used the word Celt once in her presence, at which point she looked over her glasses at me and asked, "Which Celts?
+For what it's worth, I don't use the word 'Celt' often.
+There is no such thing as a uniform "Celtic" practice although I admit that I drank the green kool-aid myself at one point.
+I had taken too many Celtic Studies classes before I met my favorite anthropology professor who just happened to be from Scotland.
+I used the word "Celt" once in her presence, at which point she looked over her glasses at me and asked, "Which Celts?
 The Welsh, the Cornish, the Gallaeci that lived in Iberia, the Gauls that lived in France, the Bretons that lived in Brittany, the Boii tribe that lived in Bohemia and Bavaria, or perhaps you mean the oldest documented group of Celts that spoke Lepontic and lived in the Alps."
-She then shook her head and said, "I think you mean the Gaels, dear." and I have never made that overgeneralization again.)
+She then shook her head and said, "I think you mean the Gaels, dear."
+I have never made that overgeneralization again.

 Aside from the personal appeal what I found particularly compelling is that they evidence the continuous use of particular remedies that were written about in the receipt books and the early modern printed herbals.
 I think that's significant because it speaks to the fact that the practice of domestic medicine is not something that died out.
 It's just something that the learned elite have always ignore.
 It's been here this whole time if you just bother to look for it.

 So here's one of my favorite forgotten folk remedies.
 I had read of using the juice of a turnip mixed with sugar for sore throats but to me it didn't seem very practical until I stumbled upon the methodology.
 I first read about it in Elizabeth Kent Grey's work published in 1653, but there are many, many entries that refer to this practice in the Schools Collection as well.
 One Mrs Cochran from Celbridge in Co.
 Cavan seemed to have shared this receipt with a number of people, but it's mentioned frequently.